gabesnow99/startup/README.md

 - It is very important to link the files using script.
 Sometimes this comes after the HTML code.
 - Things can be saved locally, which is very important for things like scores.
 - Async/Await is acually pretty useful for this project.

+Startup Service Notes:
+- Node.js is actually the best.
+I love it.
+It allow code to be run and things to be output to the console simply by typing "node ___.js" into the command line.
+- The big thing about turning it to a service is placing the previous files in a "public" folder and add the required lines of code to an index.js file.
+- Mongo is very convenient and simple to use to store data.
+Passwords are hashed before they are inserted to MongoDB.
+This way even I can't see the passwords of people.
+A shame, that.
+- Websocket communication can be a beast, though relatively few lines of code go into it.
+See example code.
+- Authentication is used, among other things, to check that a person is logged in.
+It's also used to verify the login.